-NFL Admits Second Flag In Lions-Packers Game Should Not Have Been Thrown
+NESN

-The NFL has owned up to a blatant wrong call in Monday night’s primetime game between the Detroit Lions and Green Bay Packers.
+The NFL has owned up to a blatantly wrong call in Monday night’s primetime game between the Detroit Lions and Green Bay Packers.

 Lions defensive end Trey Flowers was flagged for two hands-to-the-face penalties that both came on third down.
 One call resulted in a touchdown, while the other set Green Bay up to walk-off with a win on a Mason Crosby field goal.
 The calls sent Twitter into a frenzy, with plenty of players chiming in on how awful the officiating has been not just Monday night, but the entire year.